Gorilla Safaris Tours

 Gorillas are one of the iconic species in the primate world.
 Gorillas are known to be the most intelligent species after humans.
 They share 98% of human DNA.
 Gorillas are one of the endangered species and only can be spotted in few places in Africa.
 Out of all the destinations Uganda is known to be the best as it is home to over 50% of the world’s remaining mountain gorillas in the wild.

 Uganda’s dense vegetation and mountain forests are great for Mountain Gorillas to live.
-Rich with various national parks like Bwindi Impenetrable Forest National Park and Mgahinga Gorilla National Park Uganda Rwanda Safaris can be truly a breathtaking experience.
+Rich with various national parks like Bwindi Impenetrable Forest National Park and Mgahinga Gorilla National Park, Uganda Rwanda Safaris can be truly a breathtaking experience.

 Not only gorillas but also Chimps are another iconic attraction of the country that drives many tourists to come and visit Uganda.
-The Kibale national park is the peak place to meet the chimps.
-Chimps or Chimpanzees are another primate species who share 98% of human DNA and they are as intelligent as Mountain Gorillas.
+The Kibale national park is the peak place to meet these chimps.
+Chimps or Chimpanzees are another primate species that share 98% of human DNA and they are as intelligent as Mountain Gorillas.
 Uganda Chimpanzee Trekking is another iconic activity that is adored by many tourists.

-When to go to Uganda –
+When to go to Uganda

 For a Gorilla Trekking Uganda tour, a suitable time can be any time of the year.
 Uganda has a topographic climatic condition.
 Placed near to the Equator the country is cooler than you can expect.
 While visiting Uganda is a great year-round but consider the most appropriate time is during the dry season.